castower/castower.github.io/_posts/2020-03-01-wordclouds.md

 Now that you have created your first wordcloud, I encourage you to try out the features and give it a try yourself!
 The following links contain tutorials and resources to guide you each step of the way:

-[Create a word cloud with r](https://towardsdatascience.com/create-a-word-cloud-with-r-bde3e7422e8a)This tutorial from 'towards data science' by Celine Van den Rul served as the inspiration for this code-through and includes great step-by-step details on all of the features of `wordcloud2()` as well as its more basic predecessor `wordcloud()`.
+[Create a word cloud with r](https://towardsdatascience.com/create-a-word-cloud-with-r-bde3e7422e8a) This tutorial from 'towards data science' by Celine Van den Rul served as the inspiration for this code-through and includes great step-by-step details on all of the features of `wordcloud2()` as well as its more basic predecessor `wordcloud()`.
 Both packages have unique benefits!

 [Wordcloud](https://analyticstraining.com/how-to-create-a-word-cloud-in-r/)